learn-co-students/sinatra-activerecord-associations-v-000/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-associations' title='ActiveRecord Associations in Sinatra'>ActiveRecord Associations in Sinatra</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-activerecord-associations'>ActiveRecord Associations in Sinatra</a> on Learn.co and start learning to code for free.</p>